ColormaticStudios/quality-godot-first-person-2/README.md

 - Use the `state` member variable to tell if the player is sprinting or crouching.
 - Use the `is_on_floor` function to tell if the player is standing or falling.

 **How to change reticles (crosshairs):**
-- Find the folder at `res://addons/fpc/reticles`.
-- Pick one and add it to the `UserInterface` node in the character scene.
-You may need to right click on the character and enable "Editable Children".
-- Set the Character value to your character node. (it's under the Nodes group)
+Change the "Default Reticle" setting to your reticle file.
+During runtime:
-- Change the `anchors_preset` value on the reticle to Center.
+Use the `change_reticle` function on the character.

 **How to create a new reticle:**
 - Choose a reticle to base it off of.